An Enriched Approach to the Strictification of $(\infty,1)$-Categories: Background

 is a strict $2$-category.
 This is equivalent to imposing that

 whenever these are defined, where $\circ_a^b$ denotes the categorical composition operation of

-This compatability axiom is referred to as \emph{interchange}.
+This compatibility axiom is referred to as \emph{interchange}.
 A map between $\omega$-categories is a map of diagrams which preserves all the categorical structure.
 The resulting category we notate as $\omegacat$. \end{definition}

 \begin{definition} An \emph{$(\omega,n)$-category} $C$ is an $\omega$-category such that for all $i \ge n$ and $k > 0$, the categories